MartinJohannesNilsen/Computer_Vision_Project/YOLO/readme.md

 - Create folder `datasets` on same level
     - In this folder we would like a folder for the name of the dataset
     - Inside the folder of each dataset, we would like two folders `images` and `labels`, which both have a folder for train and val data
 - Labels need to be converted into YOLO format.
-See provided notebook
+See provided notebook for this conversion.
-- Inside `Yolov5/data`, an `.yaml`-file need to be defined with the following information
+- Inside `Yolov5/data`, a `.yaml`-file need to be defined with the following information
 ```Py
 """
 Dataset.yaml